-The default is no, so if you omit this flag, the password file will be created enabling SYSDBA access for Oracle Database Vault instances.
+The default is no, so if you omit this flag, the password file is created enabling SYSDBA access for Oracle Database Vault instances.

-Do not insert spaces around the equal (=) character.
-Note:
+Note: Do not insert spaces around the equal (=) character.

 See Also: Oracle Database Administrator's Guide for more information on using the orapwd utility.